andresmaopal/data-lake-staging-engine/README.md

 This library is licensed under the Apache 2.0 License.

-## Staging engine DataLake installation instructions
+## Staging engine DataLake installation general instructions

 These are the steps required to provision the  Packaged Datalake Solution and watch the ingress of data.
 * Provision the Data Lake Structure (5 minutes)
 * Provision the Visualisation